collinalexbell/HackMatrix/game-design.md

 ## World
 The UrbaNetica world will be made "trans media", because people will act it out in the real world

+## Characters
+### AIs that occupy a space
+What did I call these years ago?
+Daemons... prior to that?
+### Policy
+The policy on characters is that users should create them and put them into the world